My Revolut account

 Paying fees or other amounts you owe us (other than third-party fees for making or receiving payments)

+The fees you may have to pay us are listed in our Fees and Charges Section.
 If you owe us fees (other than third-party fees for making or receiving a payment) or any other amount, we'll take the amount you owe us from your account, in Australian dollars (your base currency).

 If not enough money is held in your base currency, we'll take the equivalent value from money you hold in another currency.
 If you don't have enough money in your account to pay the fees or other amounts you owe us, we might recover the amount in another way, as explained below.